year6b7a/item-network-factorio-mod/README.md

 ### Fluids

-**New!** Fluids can be transported through the network using Network Tanks.
-These tanks are configured exactly like Network Chests except they can only transport 1 fluid at a time.
+Fluids can be transported through the network using Network Tanks.
+These tanks are similar to Network Chests except they only transport 1 fluid at a time.

-Fluids transported through network tanks will have their temperature reset to their default temperature and there is no way to specify the final temperature of fluids.
+Network Tanks configured to Provide will try to push any fluids from the tank into the network up to the configured limit.

+Network Tanks configured to Request will try to take the specified fluid at the specified temperature from the network.

+As of 0.5.0, the network correctly handles fluids with different temperatures.

 ![Network Tank](/readme-pictures/network-tank.png)